tsmztech/mcp-server-salesforce/README.md

 * Update existing class implementations
 * Specify API versions
 * Example: "Create a new Apex class for handling account operations"

+### salesforce_read_apex_trigger
+Read Apex triggers:
+* Get full source code of specific triggers
+* List triggers matching name patterns
+* View trigger metadata (API version, object, status, etc.)
+* Support for wildcards (* and ?) in name patterns
+* Example: "Show me the AccountTrigger" or "Find all triggers for Contact object"

+### salesforce_write_apex_trigger
+Create and update Apex triggers:
+* Create new Apex triggers for specific objects
+* Update existing trigger implementations
+* Specify API versions and event operations
+* Example: "Create a new trigger for the Account object" or "Update the Lead trigger"

 ## Setup